sbouddha/sql-100-days/README.md

 ---
 ### **Packages** (Very Important)
 ---
 A package in Oracle PL/SQL is a schema object that groups related procedures, functions, variables, and other program objects together.
 It provides a way to organize and encapsulate code in a modular and reusable manner.
-A package consists of a **specification** and a **body**.
+A package consists of two parts:
+- **Specification**
+- **Body**.

 The specification defines the interface of the package, while the body contains the implementation.
 Benefits of Using Packages:

-- **Modularity and Organization**: Packages allow you to organize related code into logical units, making it easier to manage and maintain your codebase.
+- **Modularity and Organization (Easier Maintanance)**: Packages allow you to organize related code into logical units, making it easier to manage and maintain your codebase.
-- **Encapsulation**: Packages provide encapsulation, hiding the implementation details and exposing only the necessary interfaces to other program units.
+- **Encapsulation (Hiding information)**: Packages provide encapsulation, hiding the implementation details and exposing only the necessary interfaces to other program units.
+- **Easier Application Design**: Coding and compiling the Specification and Body separately.
 - **Code Reusability**: Packages enable code reuse as they can be referenced and used by multiple program units.
 - **Global Data Sharing**: Variables and cursors defined in a package can be shared across different procedures and functions within the package.
 - **Privileges and Security**: Packages allow you to control access to code by granting privileges at the package level.